 Along with his father, Ignacio Barraquer Barraquer, he presents new operating theatre models designed specifically for teaching.
 A differentiating feature is the transparent dome, which allows observing medics to witness the procedures at a minimum distance from the operating field.

-Alongside his father, he founds the Eye Bank for Treatment of Blindness, the first in continental Europe.
+Alongside his father, he founds the Eye Bank for the Treatment of Blindness, the first in continental Europe.

 Alongside his brother José Ignacio Barraquer Moner, he devises a special microscope for microsurgery with a slit-lamp.

 In partnership with Hans Litman, an optical engineer at the tech company Zeiss, he invents another special microscope to videotape eye microsurgery.
 The images are broadcast live on an internal circuit and allow operations to be viewed from the same perspective as the surgeon while he operates, which is a huge innovation in medical education.